Your trusted partner in cosmetic care abroad

 Is Rhinoplasty Safe in Thailand?

-Yes — when performed at a JCI-accredited hospital by a board-certified plastic surgeon, rhinoplasty in Thailand meets the same safety standards as the UK, US, and Australia.
+Yes.
+When performed at a JCI-accredited hospital by a board-certified plastic surgeon, rhinoplasty in Thailand meets the same safety standards as the UK, US, and Australia.
 Thailand's top hospitals maintain rigorous infection-control protocols and employ surgeons certified by the Thai Board of Plastic and Reconstructive Surgery.
 At accredited hospitals, the overall safety profile is comparable to published figures from other established centres.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 When Is Revision Surgery Needed?

 Revision rhinoplasty may be considered if you experience persistent breathing difficulties, significant asymmetry, implant displacement, or an aesthetic outcome that doesn't match what was agreed.
 Globally, revision rates sit between 5–15% across all rhinoplasty patients.
-The important thing is to wait at least 12 months before considering revision — swelling takes that long to fully resolve and early results can be misleading.
+The important thing is to wait at least 12 months before considering revision, as swelling takes that long to fully resolve and early results can be misleading.
 Many concerns at month 3 resolve by month 9.

 Planning Your Trip to Thailand for Rhinoplasty